necusjz/p/_posts/Load-Balancing.md

 **How does the load balancer choose the backend server?**
 Load balancers consider two factors before forwarding a request to a backend server.
 They will first ensure that the server they choose is actually responding appropriately to requests and then use a pre-configured algorithm to select one from the set of healthy servers.
 We will discuss these algorithms shortly.

-**Health Checks**: Load balancers should only forward traffic to 'healthy' backend servers.
-To monitor the health of a backend server, 'health checks' regularly attempt to connect to backend servers to ensure that servers are listening.
+**Health Checks**: Load balancers should only forward traffic to "healthy" backend servers.
+To monitor the health of a backend server, "health checks" regularly attempt to connect to backend servers to ensure that servers are listening.
 If a server fails a health check, it is automatically removed from the pool, and traffic will not be forwarded to it until it responds to the health checks again.

 There is a variety of load balancing methods, which use different algorithms for different needs:
 - **Least Connection Method**: This method directs traffic to the server with the fewest active connections.
 This approach is quite useful when there are a large number of persistent client connections which are unevenly distributed between the servers;